Meet The IMPACT Research Team

 M.S. student

-#Sustainable impact assessment #Green finance
+#Sustainable Impact Assessment #Green finance

 Majoring in Sustainable Development and Cooperation has broadened her perspective on international relations.
 Within this holistic paradigm of sustainability, she is interested in exploring the roles of individual countries, especially through the lens of green finance.